Samson Satele: Indianapolis Colts

 On March 21, 2012, Satele signed with the Indianapolis Colts to replace long-time incumbent Jeff Saturday at center.
 On March 6, 2014, he was released by the Colts.

 Miami Dolphins (second stint)

 On August 2, 2014, Satele re-signed with the Dolphins after starting center Mike Pouncey underwent surgery.
 Satele played well enough that he kept a starting position after Pouncey returned, with the team moving Pouncey to right guard.
 He was released by the Dolphins at the end of the 2014 season and despite visits to the Bears and Seahawks, was not signed.

-Personal
+Personal life

-Satele is cousin of former Dallas Cowboys' Brashton Satele, Arizona Cardinals' Hercules Satele, and Arena Football League Los Angeles Kiss' Isaac Leatiota.
-He is also a cousin of Reagan Maui'a, who was also drafted by the Dolphins in 2007.
+Satele is a cousin of former Dallas Cowboys' Brashton Satele, Cleveland Browns' Melila Purcell, Arizona Cardinals' Hercules Satele, Miami Dolphins' Reagan Maui'a, and Arena Football League's Isaac Leatiota.